rnc/JacORB/README.md

 ```
 $ git log --pretty=oneline --graph --abbrev-commit  # History messed up due to a bad merge
-*   3005020 Merge branch 'BZ-786' of git://github.com/Sanne/infinispan
+*   3005020 Merge branch 'BZ-786' of git://github.com/rnc/JacORB
 |\
-| * e757265 BZ-786 Make dependency to log4j optional  <-- Same with cb4e5d6 - unnecessary
+| * e757265 BZ-786 Make dependency to foobar optional  <-- Same with cb4e5d6 - unnecessary
-* | cb4e5d6 BZ-786 Make dependency to log4j optional  <-- Cherry-picked commit by other admin
+* | cb4e5d6 BZ-786 Make dependency to foobar optional  <-- Cherry-picked commit by other admin
 |/
 * ...

 $ git reset cb4e5d6  # revert the bad merge
 ```

-It is therefore *strongly recommended* that you use the [handle_pull_request](https://github.com/maniksurtani/githelpers/blob/master/project_admins/handle_pull_request) script that ensures a clean merge.
+It is therefore __strongly recommended__ that you use the [handle_pull_request](https://github.com/maniksurtani/githelpers/blob/master/project_admins/handle_pull_request) script that ensures a clean merge.
 If you _still_ wish to do this manually, please consider reading through the script first to get an idea of what needs to happen.

 More information on pulling changes from remote, forked repos can be found in [Chapter 5, Section 3](http://progit.org/book/ch5-3.html) of Pro Git, under *Checking Out Remote Branches* .